 I know that a rolling release distribution is not ideally a “reliable” option for Linux gamers.
-But, if you are someone with AMD graphics card and you need the latest Mesa graphics driver (for instance, to play Cyberpunk on Linux), Manjaro can be an option.
+But, if you are someone with an AMD graphics card, and you need the latest Mesa graphics driver (for instance, to play Cyberpunk on Linux), Manjaro can be an option.

 6. Garuda Linux

-Garuda Linux is rather less known distribution but could be a good fit for general purpose desktop computing and gaming.
+Garuda Linux is a relatively less-known distribution but could be a good fit for general-purpose desktop computing and gaming.

-It is based on Arch Linux and provides several GUI applications to easily manage the system.
+It is based on Arch Linux and provides several GUI applications to efficiently manage the system.
 The one thing that you would like here is the Garuda Gamer application.

-It’s basically a GUI tool that lets you easily install gaming related tools from one place.
-You can use it to install Itch, Wine, Play on Linux, Steam Proton, GOG and many more such packages.
+It’s a GUI tool that lets you easily install gaming-related tools from one place.
+You can use it to install Itch, Wine, Play on Linux, Steam Proton, GOG, and many more such packages.

 Here are Linux distributions specially crafted for gaming

 There are so many distributions.
-Most of them are based on Debian, Ubuntu, Fedora and Arch distributions.
-Some of the niche distributions focus on giving you the out of the box experience in a specific field.
+Most of them are based on Debian, Ubuntu, Fedora, and Arch distributions.
+Some niche distributions focus on giving you out-of-the-box experience in a specific field.

-Take this list of Linux distributions for hacking.
-It’s not like you cannot use Ubuntu or Fedora for penetration testing by installing a bunch of security tools.
-But distributions like Kali or Parrot give you those tools without addition efforts.
+Take this list of Linux distributions for hacking, for example.
+It’s not like you cannot use Ubuntu or Fedora for penetration testing by installing security tools.
+But distributions like Kali or Parrot give you those tools without additional effort.